bmxam/SlepcWrap.jl/README.md

 Any contribution(s) and/or remark(s) are welcome!
 If you need a function that is not wrapped yet but you don't think you are capable of contributing, post an issue with a minimum working example.

 ## SLEPc compat.
 This version of PetscWrap.jl has been tested with slepc-3.13.1.
+Complex numbers are supported.

 ## How to use it
 SLEPc methods wrappers share the same name as their C equivalent : for instance `EPSCreate` or `EPSGetEigenvalue`.
 Furthermore, an optional "higher level" API, referred to as "fancy", is exposed : for instance `create_eps` or `get_eig`).
 Note that this second way of manipulating SLEPc will evolve according the package's author needs while the first one will try to follow SLEPc official API.